-These lawyers were the subject of Louisiana Supreme Court disciplinary orders or Louisiana Attorney Disciplinary Board recommendations that were made public during the month of July 2018.
+These lawyers were the subject of Louisiana Supreme Court disciplinary orders or Louisiana Attorney Disciplinary Board recommendations published during the month of June 2021.

 Louisiana Supreme Court

 - James A. Van Hook, Jr. The court granted a joint petition for transfer to disability inactive status.